 In some cases, an individual may seek professional help for themselves.

-An autistic person will always have autism, but treatment and therapy can help them manage the challenges that it poses.
-For example, treatment can help reduce:
+An autistic person will always have autism, but support and therapy can help them manage the challenges that it poses.
+For example, support can help reduce:

 - obsessive behavior